-- All-Clad HA1 (view on Amazon) — This collection is made with heavy-gauge, hard-anodized aluminum, and a triple-layered PFOA-free non-stick coating.
+- All-Clad HA1 (Amazon, All-Clad.com) — This collection is made with heavy-gauge, hard-anodized aluminum, and a triple-layered PFOA-free non-stick coating.
 Like Misen non-stick cookware, this collection features a steel plate bonded to the base, making it induction-compatible.

-- All-Clad Essentials (view on Amazon) — This collection also features hard-anodized aluminum construction with triple-layer PFOA-free non-stick coating.
+- All-Clad Essentials (Amazon, All-Clad.com) — This collection also features hard-anodized aluminum construction with triple-layer PFOA-free non-stick coating.
 However, it differs from the HA1 collection in that it doesn’t have the steel plate bonded to the base, and it’s more affordable.

 All-Clad Ceramic Non-Stick

 All-Clad FUSIONTEC features a thick steel core flanked by a natural ceramic interior and exterior.
 The smooth, glass-like ceramic layers are the result of melting down 20 minerals in temperatures exceeding 2,000°F.